Create a PicnicHealth account, consent, and share the names of your doctors in 5 minutes.

 Medical records document the journeys of patients over time.
 In Hemophilia, medical records allow researchers to see trends in the care, safety, and efficacy of treatments in the real world, not just in controlled lab studies.
 Below you can see some of the partners from our past research.
 We'll share more as we get Hemophilia-focused researchers involved.
 The more patients sign up, the more we can attract great scientists!

 PicnicHealth works directly with patients like you to help collect and manage your medical records.
 That means going out and collecting all of your medical records from your different doctors and keeping them up-to-date over time.
 PicnicHealth will then transform your records into a timeline that makes it easier to find what you’re looking for.
 When you see your doctor again, PicnicHealth will update your timeline with new records.
 You can access your PicnicHealth timeline from anywhere and even share it with your doctors with a few clicks.
-We also create research programs to allow patients to contribute their records for research.

 You can join if you have been diagnosed with hemophilia, Von Willebrand disease, or another factor deficiency, live in the U.S., and have received medical care in the U.S. in the past 7 years.

-By signing up for this research program, you're agreeing to share your medical records with researchers and organizations working in the hemophilia or bleeding disorder space.
+By signing up for this study, you're agreeing to share your medical records with researchers and organizations working in the hemophilia or bleeding disorder space.
 They will only receive records stripped of any information that could be used to identify you personally.
 Outside of that, no one will be able to see your medical records unless you choose to share them by clicking "Send Records" at the top of your PicnicHealth timeline.

 You may choose to delete your medical records and data from the PicnicHealth service at any time and for any reason.
-Just email PicnicHealth at [email protected] Once records have been collected for the study, you can’t remove them from the study.
+Just email PicnicHealth at [email protected].
+Once records have been collected for the study, you can’t remove them from the study.

 Yes.
 You can view this sample timeline.

-We collect records going back as far as possible.
+For this research study, we will collect records going back as far as possible.
 In most states, doctors are required to keep records for at least 7 years, but many will keep them for much longer.
 So how far back we can go really depends on the record keeping practices of your doctors.

-Medical records document what’s actually happening when doctors see patients, so they can be really helpful for understanding how care is delivered in the real world.
+Medical records record what’s actually happening when doctors see patients, so they can be really helpful for understanding how care is delivered in the real world.
 They also contain a lot of information about how you experience hemophilia or your bleeding disorder -- your symptoms, your health status, and your treatments.
 Putting all of this information together for a diverse group of patients will allow the scientific community to see patterns that no one doctor can see on his or her own.

 You can just enter as many doctors as you remember.
 The hospital or clinic name is usually enough and the PicnicHealth team will follow up with you if there’s any confusion.
 If PicnicHealth finds doctors mentioned in your records who you did not include on your doctor list, you will get an email asking for your permission to request records from that new doctor.

 When you sign up, you’ll read and sign a form that authorizes PicnicHealth to request your medical records on your behalf.
-You can e-sign this form online -- no printing or mailing involved.
+You can e-sign this form online --no printing or mailing involved.
 Your doctor will then know that it's okay to share your medical records with PicnicHealth.

 In the first months, some records might be missing because PicnicHealth is still collecting them for you.
 After the first month, if you suspect that records are still missing, you can let us know about those records by clicking "Request Records" at the top of your timeline.